arjanjohan/movement-lottery/README.md

 #### Lottery
 - Include Aptos randomness module (code is there, but not working on Movement M1 devnet)
 - Display recent ticket sales (cannot read events, no indexer on Movement M1 devnet)
-- Automate closing of lottery
+- Automate the closing of the lottery
   - Based on time, amount or randomness?
 Have this as option for creator/owner

 #### Scaffold-Move